-- Ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life and their interest in and respect for different people's faiths, feelings and values. - Sense of enjoyment and fascination for learning about themselves, others and the world around them. - Use of imagination and creativity in their learning and a willingness to reflect on their experiences.
+- Ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life and their interest in and respect for different people's faiths, feelings, and values. - Sense of enjoyment and fascination for learning about themselves, others and the world around them. - Use of imagination and creativity in their learning and a willingness to reflect on their experiences.

 - Giving pupils opportunities which allow them to explore values and beliefs, including religious beliefs which impact on people's lives.
 This is achieved through assemblies, workshops, visits to local places of worship, guest speakers and RE/PSHE lessons. - Giving pupils the opportunity to understand human emotions and feelings, the way they impact on others.
-This is achieved through PSHE, English, drama, music and dance. - Developing a climate or ethos within which all pupils can grow and flourish, respect others and be respected.
-This is achieved through celebration assemblies, themed days and School Council meetings. - Offering pupils the opportunity to appreciate the beauty and wonder of the natural environment.
-This is achieved through EYFS outdoor learning, regular walks and visits to nearby parks and open spaces.
+This is achieved through PSHE, English, Drama, Music and Dance. - Developing a climate or ethos within which all pupils can grow and flourish, respect others and be respected.
+This is achieved through celebration assemblies, themed days, and School Council meetings. - Offering pupils, the opportunity to appreciate the beauty and wonder of the natural environment.
+This is achieved through EYFS outdoor learning, our relationship with Shoreditch City Farm, regular walks and visits to nearby parks and open spaces.

 • Accommodating difference and respecting the integrity of individuals.
-This is achieved through Awe and Wonder (our weekly Wonder Wall question), School Council, assemblies on diversity, anti-bullying lessons, PSHE lessons and weekly awards.
+This is achieved through themed weeks and lunch menus, School and Eco Council, assemblies on diversity, anti-bullying lessons, PSHE lessons and weekly awards.